 Under the Hood

-The new 2014 Mazda3 offers two engine choices, both with a Skyactiv pedigree.
-All i models share the familiar 155-horsepower 2.0-liter inline-4 used in the 2013 Mazda3.
-The 2.5-liter found in the 5-door Touring and both model Grand Touring variants, cranks out 184 horsepower, as it does in the 2014 Mazda6 and CX-5.
-While the 2.0-liter is still a capable performer, it trades a measure of enthusiasm for better fuel economy numbers – 41 mpg highway in the sedan and 40 mpg in the hatch with either the 6-speed manual or 6-speed automatic transmission.
-The automatic-only 2.5-liter won’t stretch a gallon of gasoline quite that far, but notably amps up the car’s sporting character.
+The 2017 Mazda3 offers two engine choices, both with a Skyactiv pedigree.
+The Sport and Touring use a 2.0-liter inline-4 that makes a healthy 155 horsepower.
+The 2.5-liter found in the 5-door Touring and both model Grand Touring variants, cranks out 184 horsepower.
+While the 2.0-liter is a capable performer, it trades a measure of enthusiasm for better fuel-economy numbers -- 37-mpg highway and 28-mpg city with the 6-speed automatic transmission.
+The 2.5-liter won’t stretch a gallon of gasoline quite as far, but notably amps up the car’s sporting character.
 Manual-transmission lovers will love the fact that Mazda offers an excellent one in both the sedan and hatchback, and with both engines.
 All Mazda3 models are front-wheel drive.

 155 horsepower @ 6,000 rpm

 EPA city/highway fuel economy: 27/37 mpg (manual), 28/37 mpg (automatic)

 EPA city/highway fuel economy:

 Sedan: 25/34 mpg (manual), 27/36 mpg (automatic), 28/37 mpg (automatic w/i-Eloop)

 Hatchback: 25/33 mpg (manual), 26/35 mpg (automatic), 27/36 mpg (automatic w/i-Eloop) Note: Due to changes in EPA testing to more effectively reflect real-world conditions, some 2017 models show slightly lower fuel-economy scores than their 2016 versions.